 Sign in to the API Publisher Portal.

-Click CREATE API and then click I Have a GraphQL SDL schema.
+Click Create API and then click Import GraphQL SDL.

 Let's use the StarWarsAPI schema definition to create the schema file.

 You need to define the SDL Schema based on the GraphQL schema design best practices.

 - The file extension can be either

 - The file name can be any name, which is based on your preference.

 Enter the GraphQL API related details and click Create.